egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 Another refined aspect was related to the prediction using linear regression, the idea was to do a variation of it to consider as predictors the date components (day, month, year, week, day-of-week and day-of-year) instead of just the date, wondering if they play a role in determining the closing price of the stocks, however as it will be shown in the "Results" section they do not seem to play a significant role.

-In the case of Prophet, there was just a small improvement to be out of the default values by turning on the flag `daily_seasonality` when fitting the model, matching the way that the closing stock prices are predicted, i.e. in a daily like way.
-This in general produced better results for the predictions.

 The biggest refinement was done for LSTM.
 In studies like [@stock_prices_prediction] the predicted closing prices seem to be "spectacular", however to do the prediction they use the validation set, which at the beginning seems to be like cheating, however in a second look it is actually a different approach to for the prediction mechanism.
 In all the other methods it is assumed that the known records are used in the training set, then the closing prices of dates to predict are completely unknown, and the model just tries to infer those values based on the training data.

-However, the full potential of LTSM is reached if the dataset is periodically updated (ideally every day), that can help the model to get better predictions for the days ahead, without the need of retraining the model.
+However, the full potential of LSTM is reached if the dataset is periodically updated (ideally every day), that can help the model to get better predictions for the days ahead, without the need of retraining the model.
 This mechanism is identified in this project as "Long Short Term Memory - daily prediction" and the way it works is by updating the model at the end of each day and then doing the prediction for the next day.
 In this way the new data also play a role for predicting the future data without training the model again.
 This is the mechanism in which can be reached the "spectacular" results mentioned above.

-The refinement done for LTSM was the incorporation of those two options, 1) inferring future closing prices assuming they are unknown (or if the dataset has not being updated), similarly to the other models and which might be useful for long term predictions, and 2) taking advance of the updated dataset to do the predictions for the next or future days, basically it consist in constructing the subsequence used as predictor with updated data.
+The refinement done for LSTM was the incorporation of those two options, 1) inferring future closing prices assuming they are unknown (or if the dataset has not being updated), similarly to the other models and which might be useful for long term predictions, and 2) taking advance of the updated dataset to do the predictions for the next or future days, basically it consist in constructing the subsequence used as predictor with updated data.
 Details of this implementation can be seen in the code of the function `predict` in the class `LongShortTermMemoryStockForecaster`.

+Also another important aspect of the refinement was tuning the parameters which are particular to each one of the three main models studied in this project: ARIMA, Prophet and LSTM.
+For linear regression there is not really anything to tune since the same algorithm can be seen as tuning the linear coefficients.

+In regards to ARIMA, there are three important parameters to tune [@stock_prices_prediction]:

+* `p`: Past values used for forecasting the next value.
+* `q`: Past forecast errors used to predict the future values.
+* `d`: Order of differencing.

+Parameter tuning for ARIMA consumes a lot of time, fortunately the module "Auto ARIMA" (used for this project) is available and has the advantage of automatically selecting the best combination of the values of (`p`, `q`, `d`) that provides the least error, this selection is done during the fitting/training process.

+In the case of Prophet, Facebook claims that the default settings produce forecasts that are often as accurate as those produced by skilled forecasters, then there was not a lot of room for improvement, with the exception of the parameter `daily_seasonality` that was turned on to match with the problems nature of forecasting in daily basis.
+With this parameter turned on, it was actually observed a small improvement in the RMSE of the predictions of around 10%.

+For the tuning of LSTM the list of parameters that were tuned during the refinement is described bellow:

+* The number of time steps: This is the size of the subsequences used as input for the model, a number too small would undermine the predictive power and a number too large would take a lot of space in the training set making it not suitable for small or moderate sets, the chosen value was 60 which was observed to offer a  good balance.
+* The number of layers in the architecture: LSTM layers seem to be very powerful that with just one layer (as in [@lstm_python_keras]) or two (as in [@stock_prices_prediction]) can produce good results, the higher the number of layers the more resources and time it takes to perform training and predictions.
+The selected number of layers for this implementation was 2, which produced better results than just one layer and offered a good balance in terms of time/resources compared to architectures with 3 or more layers.
+* The number of training epochs: LSTM surprisedly produced very low loss values in few training iterations, it was observed that just one epoch was not enough for the model to generalize, but for three or more epochs the training loss was so small that it was a clear symptom of overfitting (translated in not very satisfactory predictions during evaluation), the the number chosen was 2 for the number of training epochs.

 ## IV.
 Results